MKPasha/MKPasha/README.md

 - 👋 Hi, I’m @MKPasha
-- 👀 Data Science Enthusiast
+- 👀 Data Scientist
-- 🌱 Skilled in SQL Python and Power BI
+- 🌱 Skilled in Excel ChatGPT PromptEngineering SQL Python and Power BI
 - 💞️ I’m looking to collaborate with you
 - 📫 How to reach me pashaamurtaza2@gmail.com